smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

     Azure AD Application Proxy:

-      - Azure AD provides the ability to access to on-premises web applications by relying on Azure AD Application Proxy via an external URL or an internal application portal.
+      - Azure AD provides the ability to access on-premises web applications by relying on Azure AD Application Proxy via an external URL or an internal application portal.
 Azure AD Application Proxy offers a single sign-on experience and consistent user interface regardless of the location of the target app.
 For example, Application Proxy can facilitate access to on-premises line of business (LOB) applications, Office 365, or any other SaaS-based application integrated with Azure AD.
 Application Proxy works with:

            - Web applications that use Integrated Windows Authentication for authentication